-Status: Temporary, Non-Exempt
+Status: Temporary Part-Time, Non-Exempt

-During the summer, Curtis opens its doors to provide young musicians and music lovers the opportunity to explore classical music and experience the Curtis Institute of Music’s “learn by doing” philosophy.
+During the summer, Curtis opens its doors to provide musicians and music lovers the opportunity to explore classical music and experience the Curtis Institute of Music’s “learn by doing” philosophy.

 Curtis Summerfest offers programs that are produced by the Curtis Institute of Music and provides facility rentals for outside summer programs.

 Curtis Summerfest is staffed with two full-time staff members, director of summer resident life (DSRL) and student workers and is part of the Department of Performance Studies (DoPS).
 Under the supervision of the manager of summer programs (MSP), the summer programs promotional assistant will handle a variety of duties and work with many individuals/entities including the marketing department, digital initiatives, web projects, summer program faculty and participants, the director of summer resident life (DSRL), and student workers.
 This position has a maximum of 19.5 hours a week and does not provide benefits.